How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 Do you ever find yourself in the rough or blocked out behind a tree because of your tee shot?
 This is common in your handicap range, and learning how to scramble could be the way to fix it.

-Scrambling is learning how to get up and down from anywhere within 100 yards.
+Scrambling is learning to get up and down from anywhere within 100 yards.

-To become better at scrambling, work on golf shots from 50 yards and in, as well as vary the ball flight of your shots.
+To become better at scrambling, work on golf shots from 50 yards and in and vary the ball flight of your shots.
 Try to learn the low punch to get you out of trouble.

 Take the Right Club